Yu-Shuai-PU/SR-NiTROM/README.md

     ```
     *(Replace `<Subfolder_Name>` with the specific example folder you wish to run)*

-2. Run the main script using MPI:
+2. Run the scripts using MPI to generate training data and train the model:
     ```bash
+    mpiexec -n <N_CPU> python3 generate_data.py
     mpiexec -n <N_CPU> python3 main.py
     ```